jarviscog/dominion-engine/README.md

 To add nodes to the tree, they must be converted from a `NodeTemplate` to a `Node`.
 Some mappings are simple, such as `NodeTemplate::PlusCoin(RuntimeI32) -> Node::PlusCoin(RuntimeI32)`, while others are more complex.

-An good example to understand would be Throne Room.
+A good example to understand would be Throne Room.
 - The NodeTemplate for throne room is `NodeTemplate::RepeatCardXTimes(RuntimeI32, RuntimeCardName)`
 - When converting from `NodeTemplate` to `Node`
     - The player chooses an action card